nismod/open-gira/README.md

 This research received funding from the FCDO Climate Compatible Growth Programme.
 The views expressed here do not necessarily reflect the UK government's official policies.

+This research has also been supported by funding from the World Bank Group.